 Aerating Your Lawn

 While lawn mowing is an important component of a healthy lawn, there are other important aspects of lawn care to consider.
-Aeration creates openings in your lawn to help air, water, and nutrients move into the soil towards the grass’ roots.
-Aeration also alleviates soil compaction and helps to avoid thatch.
-There are three main types of lawn aeration: spike aeration, core aeration, and liquid lawn aeration.
+Aeration creates openings in your lawn to help air, water, and nutrients move into the soil towards the grass roots.
+Aeration also alleviates soil compaction and can help reduce thatch.
+These are the main types of lawn aeration: solid-tine and hollow-tine aeration.
 Below we explore the different types of aeration and which type is best for your lawn.

 Choosing a Fertilizer for Your Lawn:

 Once you’ve decided what type of fertilizer you want to use on your lawn, it’s time to figure out the best way to fertilize your lawn.
-Much like with lawn mowing, there are best practices to follow that will help you make your lawn the healthiest it can be.
+Much like mowing the lawn, there are best practices to follow that will help you make your lawn the healthiest it can be.
 Here are some of our best tips for lawn fertilization.

 The first application of fertilizer should happen between mid-April and early May.
 Your second application of fertilizer should happen approximately four weeks after the first application.
 You should continue to fertilize your lawn every six to eight weeks after the second application and should continue applying your fertilizer through October.

 The most important nutrients for a healthy lawn are nitrogen, phosphorus, and potassium.
 On any fertilizer you purchase from the store, you’ll see numbers next to each of these three nutrients.
 These numbers tell you what percentage of each nutrient you’ll find in that fertilizer.
-It’s important to research the soil type specific to your area so you can determine what percentage of each nutrient you might need.
+It’s important to get your soil tested so you can determine what percentage of each nutrient you might need.

 Over applying fertilizer can cause problems for your lawn and the environment.
 Common lawn problems caused by overapplication of fertilizer include root burn, developing diseases or fungus on the grass, and diminishing the overall plant health.
 Environmentally, over-applying fertilizer can cause the fertilizer to wash into storm drains, lakes, rivers, and groundwater.
 This can cause water pollution and an overgrowth of algae which affects marine life.